Poulomi-03/CODSOFT/level1_CODSOFT_MY_PORTFOLIO/README.md

 4. Host the website using a web hosting service of your choice.

 ## Screenshots
-The relevant screenshots have been added in the [images] folder of this project.
+The relevant screenshots have been added in the [images](#images)folder of this project.

 ## Contact Me